 Now we can view the actual records by film number, and look, the camera image at the right in the green box indicates that these records ARE imaged.
 They aren’t indexed, but you can use the information from the regular search to locate the information, then browse the images to find the specific record you seek.

 Conrad, Cunrad or Cunradt, his name is spelled all 3 ways in different records, was buried on February 13, 1694, the day before the Feast of St. Valentine.
 That typically means he died the day before.
 Before the days of embalming, people were buried quickly although there would have been no rush in February.
 According to WeatherSpark, February 9th is historically the coldest say in Steinwenden, and the temperature averages between 29 and 40 F. The ground probably wouldn’t have been frozen, so digging a grave wouldn’t have been a problem.

 My friend, Tom, marked the entry with an X. How he reads and deciphers these records is utterly beyond me, but thankfully, he does.
-Conrad was age 59 at his death and so was therefore born in 1635.
+Conrad was age 59 at his death and so was therefore born in 1634 or 1635.